Jay-Dave7487/GitLeraningRepo/README.md

 # GitLeraningRepo
-This Repo is a part of Git Learning tutorial on Apni Kaksha
+This Repo is a part of Git Learning tutorial